pkuwwt/gunicorn_flask_standalone/README.md

 # A sample Flask app deployed by gunicorn and pyinstaller

-PyInstaller is great to bundle the python application as a single standalone executable.
-Then what about flask application?
+PyInstaller is great to bundle a python application as a single standalone executable, so that it is more convienent to deploy and to dysfunction the source code.

+But what about flask application?
 Flask applications are often distributed as modules, which rely on other production web servers like `uwsgi`.

-Fortunately, `gunicorn` is a python implementation of uwsgi.
+Fortunately, there is a python implementation of uwsgi: `gunicorn`.
 And this project uses gunicorn to wrap flask as a standalone application, which is then bundled by PyInstaller.

 ## Usage